peekxc/Mapper/index.md

 devtools::install_github("peekxc/Mapper")
 ```

-A CRAN release is planned for the near future.
+A CRAN release is planned for the future.

 ## Getting started